inform-us/requirements_specifications/rules/spo2.md

 ## SpO2 Graphs 2, 3 and 4- Daily percentage SpO2
 Operational definition = of the patients who are on oxygen therapy and have had SpO2 targets set in EPIC, what proportion are above, below and within their SpO2 targets on a daily basis?

+### GROUP PATIENT HOURLY DATA INTO CALENDAR DAY
+1. Group patient (MRN/CSN) hourly data into a calendar day

+### GENERATE LABEL FOR 1 HOUR EPOCH & DISCARD ‘IN’-ELIGIBLE HOURS
+1. If more than one SpO2 reading in a one hour epoch, take last reading and discard others
+2. Discard the following hour epoch labels:
+     - ‘n/a’ (not on oxygen therapy)
+     - ‘fall through’
+     - ‘not set’

+### GENERATE DESIGNATION FOR PATIENT CALENDAR DAY
+3. Perform a count of the number of eligible hours in that calendar day (eligible hours should only be labelled as: ‘above’, ‘in range’ or ‘below’ target).
+This is the denominator.
+4. Take most frequent hour count as the calendar day designation IF highest count is ‘above’ or ‘below’
+5. IF highest count is ‘in range’ AND label is ‘in range’ for ≥50% of eligible readings (numerator = ‘in range’ hour count (step 5), denominator = number of eligible hours (step 4)) then calendar day designation = ‘in range’
+6. IF the most frequent hour count are equal (between all three ‘in range’ and ‘above’ or ‘below’ (step 5) then calendar day designation = ‘above’
+7. IF the most frequent hour count is ‘in range’ AND label is ‘in range’ for ≤49.9% of eligible readings (numerator = ‘in range’ hour count (step 5), denominator = number of eligible hours (step 4)) then calendar day designation is second most frequent hour count (‘above’ or ‘below’).
+8. IF the most frequent hour count is equal between ‘above’ and ‘below’ (step 5) then calendar day designation = ‘above’

+### GENERATE DATA POINT FOR SPC CHART
+9. ABOVE CHART: calendar day designation = ‘above’ divided by calendar day designation ‘in range’ + ‘below’ + ‘above’
+10. BELOW CHART: calendar day designation = ‘below’ divided by calendar day designation ‘in range’ + above’ + ‘below’
+11. I GENERATE DATA POINT FOR SPC CHART
+12. N RANGE CHART: calendar day designation = ‘in range’ divided by all calendar day designation ‘in range’ + above’ + ‘below’